privacyguides/privacyguides.org/docs/data-broker-removals.md

 title: Data Removal Services
 icon: material/database-off
 description: Our recommended methods for removing your personal information from data brokers and people search sites.
+cover: data-broker-removals.webp
 ---

+"People search sites" operated by data brokers represent an immense privacy risk to the majority of Americans.
+For many, sensitive personal information such as your address, phone number, email, and age are a simple internet search away.
+While there is unfortunately no federal regulation in place to protect your data, many of these companies will remove your information from their *public* databases upon request.

+:flag_us: **Note:** Many of these tools are only available in the United States, and data brokers collecting, sharing, and selling information from public records and other resources is largely a US-centric issue.
+In many other regions, your data is already protected via regulations like the GDPR.
+We will always advocate for similarly strong privacy protections in the United States, but those affected today may still benefit from these "stop-gap" solutions.

 Counterintuitively, removing your personal data on these sites from the internet generally requires *providing* these companies with your personal data for them to comply with the request.
 Unfortunately, in most cases it is still worth doing so to minimize the amount of personal data about you which is publicly accessible.